 The museum then needs to "activate" your card - you do have to fill in the small sticker that comes with the main form.
 Write the holder's name (naam), gender (M/V) and date of birth (geb. datum) plus the card's expiry date (vervaldatum kaart) and then stick it onto the card.
 No ID or photograph is required to buy a Museumkaart, however the card should not officially be used by someone else.

-You can also buy an unactivated card as a present which can be activated by the holder on the first day of use.
+You can also buy an unactivated card which can be activated on the first day of use.

 When visiting a museum you simply present your card at the admission counter and they will scan the barcode on the back.
 Some museums will give you a printed ticket, others will just let you in.

-Which museums in Amsterdam can you buy a Museumkaart over-the-counter?
+In which Amsterdam museums can you buy a Museumkaart over-the-counter?